Krista Frahm

 Maintaining a part-time or PRN job allows you to maintain your clinical skills and license, have an additional stream of income, and maintain relationships with employers in your area should you choose to return to clinical care.

-What if my employer finds out I’m starting a business or want to leave?
+What if my employer finds out I’m starting a business?

-Members in the writing group often ask about keeping their business start-up secret or worry about being laid-off when their employer finds out they’re interested in switching careers.
+Members in my writing community often ask about keeping their business start-up secret.
+They worry about being laid-off when their employer finds out they’re looking into switching careers.

 As your business grows and you need to adjust your hours or give your notice, your future self will be prepared to handle the conversation.

-Good employers don’t have an interest in keeping you in a job where you’re not fulfilled.
+Good employers don’t have an interest in keeping you in a job where you’re not happy.
 Good managers desire growth for their employees – even if that means losing them.
-If your employer or manager gives you grief for leaving or tries to guilt you into staying at your job, then it’s a sign it's not the best place to work anyway.
+If your employer or manager gives you grief for leaving then it’s a sign they’re not the best place to work anyway.

-Keep a positive attitude and maintain a good relationship as much as possible as you leave your clinical job.
+Maintain a good relationship whenever possible as you leave your clinical job.

 When I was starting my business, I was worried about my boss and coworkers finding out.
-I worried because there was not another occupational therapist in our county that would take my caseload.
+There wasn’t another occupational therapist in our county that would take my caseload.

 I stressed about the impact on clients and coworkers.
-As my business grew and I was unavailable for PRN shifts, I had to fess up to my employer and coworkers.
+As my business grew and I was unavailable for PRN shifts, I was honest with my employer and coworkers.

-I shared my excitement for my new venture with them.
+I shared my excitement for my new venture.
 I shared stories about the amazing therapy-related companies that I was working with and promoting.
 They were sad I was leaving, but there were no hard feelings.
 They were actually excited to hear about this idea, and genuinely happy that things were working out.

-Everything I had worried about with the transition wasn’t even a problem.
+Everything I had worried about with the transition wasn’t a problem.

 Also – if you’re unhappy at work, chances are everyone already knows it.
 If your co-workers are friends, they’ll want to see you happy and fulfilled.